surfliner/surfliner-mirror/README.md

 *Optional*: Subject Matter Experts<br/>

 ### Meeting Schedules for the Current Work Cycle
-The current workcycle runs from Wednesday, March 31 to Tuesday, May 25, 2021.
+The current workcycle runs from Wednesday, August 18 to Tuesday, October, 2021.
 The meetings below are for this time period only.

 #### Project-wide
 **Project Surfliner Daily Standup**<br/>